sdss/apogee_drp/docs/rv.rst

      - Barycentric radial velocity (km/s)

    * - VSCATTER
-     - Barycentric radial velocity (km/s)
+     - Standard deviation of visit-level VRAD values (km/s)

    * - VERR
-     - Uncertainty in VRAD (km/s).
+     - Uncertainty in VRAD.
+Standard deviation of the mean, VSCATTER/sqrt(NGOODRVS) (km/s).

    * - VMEDERR
      - Median uncertainty of the visit-level RVs (km/s).

    * - CHISQ
-     - Chi-squared of the best-fit Cannon model
+     - Chi-squared of the best-fit Cannon model to all visits

    * - RV_TEFF
      - Teff of the best-fit Cannon model (K)